needcaffeine/heimdall/README.md

     $ ./heimdall
     usage:
     heimdall                     -   Usage information
     heimdall list                -   List all available hosts
     heimdall grant|revoke        -   Grants/Revokes your IP access to the bastion security group.
     heimdall bastion             -   Logs you into the bastion itself. heimdall <host>              -   Logs you into host via the bastion and the default user.
-    heimdall <user>@<host>  -   Logs you into host via the bastion and the specified user.
+    heimdall <user>@<host>       -   Logs you into host via the bastion and the specified user. heimdall <service>#<cluster> -   Logs you into a specific service on the specified cluster.
+Uses bash by default.
+Supply your own command if you wish as another parameter.